Achievable logoAchievable logo

 Confirm state administrator allows custody

-While most states allow it, there’s a considerable number of states (roughly 13 at the time of this writing) that outright prohibit investment advisers from taking custody.
-If an adviser is operating in any of these states, they simply cannot take custody.
-There’s no need for the adviser to obtain permission; a state either allows it, or they don’t.
+While most states allow custody, a number of states (roughly 13 at the time of this writing) prohibit investment advisers from taking custody.
+In those states, the adviser simply cannot take custody.

 Notify state administrator

-If operating in a state that allows custody, the investment adviser must notify the state administrator on Form ADV.
-There are multiple parts of the form that require this disclosure, including the brochure (Form ADV Part 2A).
+If the state allows custody, the adviser must disclose custody to the state administrator on Form ADV.
+This disclosure appears in multiple parts of the form, including the brochure (Form ADV Part 2A).

 Place funds with qualified custodian

-An investment adviser can’t simply “hold” their client’s funds or securities.
-They must have the assets placed with a qualified custodian, which is an organization that specializes in holding these assets.
-Banks, savings associations, broker-dealers*, and other financial institutions typically meet the definition of a qualified custodian.
+An adviser can’t simply “hold” client funds or securities.
+The assets must be placed with a qualified custodian, an organization that specializes in holding client assets.
+Banks, savings associations, broker-dealers*, and other financial institutions typically qualify.
 If an adviser wants to take custody itself, it must place those funds with an affiliated entity (another part of the company) that is qualified to take those deposits.

 *When we’ve discussed broker-dealers typically maintaining custody for investment advisers, we’re referring to unaffiliated broker-dealers (meaning they’re not part of the same organization or company).
 If an adviser wants to take custody themselves, they may have an affiliated broker-dealer that’s owned by the same parent company do it for them.